• Volcano Triathlon

 José Miguel Pérez: "When I reached the finish line I felt an immense joy and also a lot of tranquility"

-When the triathlete from Cuenca José Miguel Pérez crossed the finish line last Sunday after finishing twenty-sixth in the World Cup event in Madrid, he knelt on the ground and began to cry emotionally.
-And it was not for less, because he had achieved his dream, to participate in the London Olympic Games.
-It is an objective that can be summed up in one sentence, but to tell how it has been achieved, it would take at least a book full of stories of sacrifice, training, suffering, injuries, marathon trips and, above all, a lot of willpower. to continue fighting for the dream in which he has worked all his life.
+When the Cuenca triathlete José Miguel Pérez crossed the finish line last Sunday after placing twenty-sixth in the Madrid World Cup event, he knelt on the ground and began to cry emotionally.
+And it was no wonder, because he had achieved his dream, participating in the London Olympic Games.
+It is a goal that can be summarized in one sentence, but to tell how it was achieved it would take at least a book full of stories of sacrifice, training, suffering, injuries, marathon trips and, above all, a lot of willpower. to move forward fighting for the dream on which we have worked all our lives.

-For this reason, the feeling of José Miguel Pérez when he crossed that finish line was “like a birth.
-When I arrived I felt an immense joy for all that I have suffered and also a lot of peace of mind that things turned out well”.
-And it is that recent times have been "a very hard stage of my life, very loaded with competitions and trips", and it is something that he has noticed both physically and emotionally.
+For this reason, José Miguel Pérez's feeling when he crossed that finish line was “like a birth.
+When I arrived I felt immense joy for everything I have suffered and also a lot of peace because things turned out well.”
+And the thing is that recent times have been “a very hard stage in my life, very full of competitions and trips,” and it is something that he has noticed both physically and emotionally.

 The support is noticeable

-In the section of the race on foot is when the man from Cuenca really felt "all the support" of the countrymen who went to Madrid to cheer on the man from Cuenca.
-"When I left Iván Raña behind, my legs felt very good, and I thought I could finish close to 20th place", but once Raña had fallen behind, José Miguel Pérez's legs and head began to give out, because "It was noted that with so much travel he was lacking in training."
+It was during the foot race that the man from Cuenca really felt “all the support” of the countrymen who came to Madrid to cheer on him.
+“When I left Iván Raña behind, my legs felt very good, and I thought I could finish close to 20th place,” but once Raña had already fallen behind, José Miguel Pérez's legs and head began to fail, because “It was noticed that with so much travel he was lacking in training.”

 Preparation for the Games

-Now, with his goal fulfilled, the man from Cuenca is going to take "a mini vacation with a slower training pace" before beginning his preparation for the Olympics.
-In fact, the only test in which José Miguel Pérez is going to compete is in the World Cup in Austria.
-As for his role in the London Olympics, Pérez knows that he is going to "enjoy."
+Now, with his goal achieved, the one from Cuenca is going to take “a mini vacation with a lower training pace” before beginning his preparation for the Olympics.
+In fact, the only event in which José Miguel Pérez is going to compete is in the World Cup in Austria.
+Regarding his role in the London Olympic Games, Pérez knows that he is going to go “to enjoy.”

-For now, he has already reached out to his teammates, Javier Gómez Noya and Mario Mola "to help them if they need it and get a medal."
-Of course, in principle his intention is not going to be to go to the Games as a gregarious group because his objective is to "give the best of myself"
+For now, he has already reached out to his teammates, Javier Gómez Noya and Mario Mola “to help them if they need it and get a medal.”
+Of course, in principle his intention is not going to be to go gregarious to the Games because his objective is to “give the best of myself.”

 Source: vocesdecuenca.com